patricksongzy/inv-track/README.md

 * Docker Compose

 ## GraphQL
-* chose GraphQL of the amount of querying done (also because it's interesting)
+* chose GraphQL because of the amount of querying done (also because it's interesting)
 * API endpoint is `/graphql`, playground IDE is `/playground`
 * source code in `/server/src/graphql`
 ## Batching Dataloaders (N+1 Problem)